brycewray/hugo-site/content/posts/2020/09/normal-persons-guide-static-websites.md

 Ideally, using a static site generator is pretty easy.
 You pick out how you want your site to look, you "tell" the SSG that in whatever method befits that SSG, and you provide the content either through writing it in a plain-text format called [Markdown](/posts/2019/03/mark-it-down/) or by using a compatible [content management system](https://en.wikipedia.org/wiki/Web_content_management_system) (CMS) option.
 The latter method can make content creation with an SSG pretty much as easy as using WordPress and the others like it, but you still get all the advantages of a static site.

-I use the word "ideally," above, because certain SSGs---and more powerful development platforms which promote their recently gained SSG-ish abilities---do not work well, nor were designed, for you.
+I use the word "ideally," above, because certain SSGs --- and more powerful development platforms which promote their recently gained SSG-ish abilities --- do not work well, nor were designed, for you.
 They were, in fact, built *by* developers *for* developers.
 If you're a non-developer and can figure out how to use them, fine, but that's a lonely and steep road up which to drag yourself, especially since there are at least two much friendlier alternatives I can recommend.

 ## First choice: Hugo

 [Hugo](https://gohugo.io) has been around for quite a few more years than most of the other well-known SSGs and, while it doesn't get quite the press it once did, the still-popular Hugo remains the fastest SSG in existence.
 It can build a 100+-page site in under two-tenths of a second.
 (Some trendier SSGs take *minutes* to do that.
-If you build a site with a slower SSG and start seeing your monthly costs go up because of the *build times* involved---if you're using a website host with fairly strict limits on builds---you'll wish for something approaching Hugo's speed.)
+If you build a site with a slower SSG and start seeing your monthly costs go up because of the *build times* involved --- if you're using a website host with fairly strict limits on builds --- you'll wish for something approaching Hugo's speed.)

 Unlike many of the other SSGs, Hugo *doesn't* rely on a long string of software dependencies; it's completely self-contained, which is a huge advantage if you just want one simple thing that flat-out works.
 Also, because Hugo is so popular and has been in existence for so long, it has hundreds of free *[themes](https://themes.gohugo.io/)* from which you can choose the look-and-feel you want, perhaps without typing a single line of code.
 Then all you have to do is write your posts.